 In probably one of the most gruesome modern cases of cannibalism in the Philippines, three brothers butchered their own mother to death in February 2014, after which they devoured her corpse.

 According to authorities and witnesses, Dante, 35, Paroy, 21, and Ibrahim, 18, all Moros hailing from Ampatuan town in Maguindanao, hogtied and hacked their 56-year-old mother Musala to death and then feasted on her body “as if they were wild animals.”

 When the body was recovered, several internal organs, the innards, and the eyes were missing.
-The brothers claimed afterwards that they only tried to purge their mother of an evil spirit that was possessing her.
+The brothers claimed afterward that they only tried to purge their mother of an evil spirit that was possessing her.
 Their neighbors, meanwhile, have said that the brothers may have been high on drugs when they committed the killing.
-Others however, invoked an old tale that the brothers came from an accursed family of “ghouls.”
+Others, however, invoked an old tale that the brothers came from an accursed family of “ghouls.”